 Should I Close My Account?

-If you have the AA Platinum Select, you should be aware that Citi has a somewhat unique rule to determine eligibility for a welcome bonus on a new account.
-Citi cards are grouped into “families” according to what type of points they earn.
-For each family of cards, you can't earn a new signup bonus if you've opened or closed a card in the same family in the last 24 months.
-That means if you close your AA Platinum Select card because of this devaluation, you won't be able to earn a signup bonus on a new, personal Citi card that earns American AAdvantage miles for two years.
+If you have the AA Platinum Select, you should be aware of Citi's rules to determine eligibility for a welcome bonus on a new account.
+If you close your AA Platinum Select card because of this devaluation, you won't be able to earn a signup bonus on the same card for four years from the date you last received the bonus on this card.

-However, as long as it has been more than 24 months since you opened the AA Platinum Select, you should be eligible for a Citi American Airlines co-brand card right now.
-In other words, before you close a card, think hard about whether you want to open a different American card—like the AA Executive Card—before you reset the 24-month clock.
+However, as long as it has been more than 48 months since you received a bonus on the AA Platinum Select, you should qualify for a new bonus on this co-brand card right now.
 Barclays doesn't have a similar rule, so if you decide it isn't worth keeping your Aviator Red or Silver card, there shouldn't be an adverse effect on your eligibility for other cards unless the rules change.

 You can learn more by checking out our complete guide to credit card application rules.